 Metal Skin Panic MADOX-01 turned thirty earlier this month.
-Known for excessively detailed animation, power suits running amok through Shinjuku, and highlighting the difficulty of using chopsticks with mechanical manipulators, MADOX-01 hailed from the early era of OVAs where money was thrown as up-and-coming creators to create content for increasingly sophisticated home video equipment.
+Known for excessively detailed animation, power suits running amok through Shinjuku, and highlighting the difficulty of using chopsticks with mechanical manipulators, MADOX-01 hailed from the early era of OVAs where money was thrown at up-and-coming creators to create content for increasingly sophisticated home video equipment.

-Viewed as a way to get otaku into home video and become early adopters for VHS, laserdisc, and other video formats, early OVAs were a mixed back of direct-to-video cartoons that ran the gamut of good taste and artistic endeavors.
+Viewed as a way to get otaku into home video and become early adopters for VHS, laserdisc, and other video formats, early OVAs were a mixed bag of direct-to-video cartoons that ran the gamut of good taste and artistic endeavors.
 Animator-driven showcases, adaptions of popular manga series, and pornography all shared shelf space in the early OVA marketplace as producers experimented with new ways to get fans to drop upwards of 10,000 yen on a videotape.
 Money often trickled down from hardware manufacturers to subsidiary companies like record labels and then to animation studios to produce the videos.

 The “Wild West” mentality of early OVA production afforded a degree of creativity and opportunity for new creators — even if the resulting videos weren’t particularly good, they were often interesting.
 Within that context, MADOX-01 stands out not just as a showcase for the design sensibility of its first-time director, but because of its success as a self-contained story.